 Use MELO Labs for All Your Melatonin Needs

 As we’ve seen, the expiration of melatonin is complicated.
 Most melatonin supplements will last at least one to two years if they’re kept in a cool and dry environment.
 Some evidence suggests supplements can actually last a lot longer than that, but all supplements lose their potency eventually.
-Thankfully, taking expired melatonin isn't likely to hurt you.
+Thankfully, taking expired melatonin won’t hurt you.

 The type of melatonin supplement also matters.
 Pills tend to have a long shelf-life, but they also tend to be one of the less effective options.
 Melatonin liquids and vaporizers may have a similar shelf-life, and they’ll also work more quickly and efficiently.